MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/packages/mrtk-packages.md

 ## Unity Package Manager

-For experiences being created using Unity 2019.4 and newer, the MRTK is available via the [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html).
+For experiences being created using Unity 2019.4 and newer, MRTK is available via the [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html).

 Some of the benefits of using asset packages include: